Submitting an Application

 5. Letters of Recommendation

 Submit three professional and/or academic letters of recommendation that address your potential for success in the profession and your ability to complete a graduate program.
-The references should be given the Letter of Recommendation signed by you, along with a stamped envelope addressed to: Graduate Admissions, LIU Post, Admissions Processing Center, P.O.
-Box 805, Randolph, MA 02368-0805.
-Letter writers can return the letters to you in a sealed/signed envelope which you can then forward along with all other credentials.
+The references should be given the Letter of Recommendation signed by you, along with a stamped envelope addressed to address below.
+Letter writers can return the letters to you in a sealed/signed envelope which you can then mail.

 6. Personal Statement

-Submit a statement of approximately 500 to 1,000 words describing your reason for pursuing graduate study at Long Island University, your personal and academic background, relevant experience, and your professional goals.
+Submit a statement describing your reason for pursuing a career in genetic counseling and graduate study at Long Island University, your personal and academic background, relevant experience, and your professional goals.
 This should be submitted with your Supplemental Application (see above).

 7. Submit GRE Results